Chris Heal

 Evening and Weekend Emergencies

 Because plumbing keeps me busy during normal working hours, I rarely do emergency work.
 That said, if you have a real emergency and are struggling to find someone, feel free to call me and leave a voicemail - If I'm able to respond I will get back to you quickly.
-On the rare occasions that I do emergency work, I charge £120 plus parts for the first hour (minimum charge), then £80 per hour to the nearest 0.1 hour.
+On the rare occasions that I do attend an emergency outside of weekday office hours, I charge double my normal rate, similar to average emergency plumber rates.

 More than 10 miles from central Salisbury

 Most of my work is within or just a few miles from Salisbury.
 10 miles from Salisbury is my outer limit where I draw the line.
-Beyond that, please look on Google Maps for someone more local to you.
+If you want to persuade me to go beyond that, you need to volunteer your willingness to pay my out-of-area charge.
+Otherwise, please look on Google Maps for someone more local to you.

 Price guidance by Job type